vinita2111/qa-portfolio/Manual-Testing/README.md

 - User Registration
 - User Login

-Test cases and bug reports will be added here.
+Test cases and bug reports will be added in this folder.